taskworld/prescript/docs/guide/tutorial.md

 ::: tip THE `state` VARIABLE

 You may notice there’s a variable called `state`.
-You must put everything that’s shared between multiple steps in this variable.
+You must put everything that’s shared between steps in this variable.

-You may ask, “why don’t we just use local variables instead, i.e. putting `let browser` at the top of the file?”
+**Do not create variables to hold the state of your tests.** You may ask, “why can’t we just use local variables, i.e. putting `let browser` at the top of the file?”
 Well, you’ll see why soon… ;)

 :::

-## Run the test in interactive mode
+## Run the test in development mode

 Now we have the test, let’s run it!